luisfmsonegrao/MedicalBot/README.md

   Upon routing a user question to the underlying foundation model, the DataDoctor first searches this vector database for relevant contextual information, then augments the user query with the retrieved context to aid the foundation model.

   - the medical record documents were cleaned with `clean_markdown_files.py` and `remove_duplicate_files.py`.
-  - the function `orchestrate` inside `orchestrator.py` defines the DataDoctor's behavior.
-Based on the foundation model's classification of the user query, the agent decides whether to call the foundation model again to answer the user's question.
+  - the function `orchestrate` inside `orchestrator.py` defines DataDoctor's behavior.
+Based on the foundation model's classification of the user query, the agent can decide to call the foundation model again to answer the user's question.

+  ### Data retrieval and aggregation
+  The DataDoctor can answer user's data-specific questions by querying an `Amazon Athena` database.
+  - the function `orchestrate` inside `orchestrator.py` defines DataDoctor's behavior.
+Based on the foundation model's classification of the user query, the agent can decide to query the database.
+In this case, the foundation model converts the user query to its equivalent SQL statement.